 There has been a lot of talk in the press lately about The Equality Act which this time around, may in fact be passed into law.
-But here’s the thing, I don’t trust the social alarmism of the conservative press any more than I trust the trusting enthusiasm of the left-ward press to fully elucidate the potential dangers of such legislation.
+But here’s the thing, I don’t trust the social alarmism of the conservative press any more than I trust the jubilant enthusiasm of the left-ward press to fully elucidate the potential dangers of such legislation.
 I therefore set out to set the record straight and, ignoring what other people had to say about the bill, have read it myself and come to my own conclusions.
 Yes I read it, I am a boring person in that regard.
-I am a person who reads Privacy Policies, who listens to classical music, who watches CSPAN, who likes things that nerds like.
+I am a person who reads Privacy Policies, who listens to classical music, who watches CSPAN.
 If you want to be informed about the Equality Act you should go read it also.
 But regardless here is what I found and what I have to say on the matter.

 The official summary of the proposed legislation (according to the Congressional Research Service or CRS) is as follows:

 “This bill prohibits discrimination based on sex, sexual orientation, and gender identity in areas including public accommodations and facilities, education, federal funding, employment, housing, credit, and the jury system.
 Specifically, the bill defines and includes sex, sexual orientation, and gender identity among the prohibited categories of discrimination or segregation.

 The bill expands the definition of public accommodations to include places or establishments that provide (1) exhibitions, recreation, exercise, amusement, gatherings, or displays; (2) goods, services, or programs; and (3) transportation services.